 The County’s Emergency Operations Center established the Joint Departmental Operations Center to operationalize new temporary shelter programs, oversee daily temporary shelter placements and enhance coordination between County departments, the City of San Jose and partner agencies.

 This effort has included the creation of a hotline, operated Monday-Friday from 9 a.m. to 6 p.m., to facilitate temporary shelter placements.
 Thanks to the effort of the Joint Departmental Operations Center, every call to the hotline is returned and all individuals who are located are offered a referral to congregate or non-congregate shelter.
 While many individuals referred to the hotline cannot be located or decline the placement offered to them, no unhoused individual has been turned away.
 COVID-19 sheltering placements are made seven days a week.

 As of June 9, 1,421 homeless individuals have been connected to appropriate congregate or non-congregate shelter since the start of this crisis.
 The majority of these individuals have been connected to non-congregate shelter, with the priority being homeless individuals who:

 - have tested positive for COVID-19;

-- and/or are at greater risk for serious illness or death due to age or an underlying health condition.
+- are at greater risk for serious illness or death should they contract COVID-19 due to age or underlying health conditions.

 Steps to stop the spread of COVID-19 in the homeless community